King Endowment Fund

 King Family Bursary details:

-The King Family Bursaries are intended for projects which will promote knowledge and/or appreciation of the eastern shore of Georgian Bay or the North Channel and its unique environment, communities, history, and/or culture and are compliant with the statement of purpose of the Georgian Bay Land Trust (see below).
-The King Family Bursaries are supported by the King Family Fund and John Hartman.
+The King Family Bursary is intended for projects which will promote knowledge and/or appreciation of the eastern shore of Georgian Bay or the North Channel and its unique environment, communities, history, and/or culture and are compliant with the statement of purpose of the Georgian Bay Land Trust (see below).
+The King Family Bursary is supported by the Wally & Marilyn King Family Fund.

 Any person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its natural environment, culture or history; (e.g. artist, scientist, academic or writer).